nterreri/thesis/report/chapter5.md

 def test_work():
     resetpractical()
     # perform:
-    messages = ["I am underperforming at work because of stress", "Something about work ...", "I am afraid to lose my job"]
+    messages = ["I am underperforming at work because of stress" , "Something about work ...", "I am afraid to lose my job"]

     for msg in messages[:]:
         reply = bot.reply(Message(USERID, msg))
         # test:
         found = False
-        good_replies = ["Are you afraid for your job security?", "Would you say this is also a money concern?", "How has your condition been affecting your work?"]
+        good_replies = ["Are you afraid for your job security?"
+        , "Would you say this is also a money concern?"
+        , "How has your condition been affecting your work?"]

         for good_reply in good_replies:
             if good_reply == reply: